Bootj05/Solder-goggles/README.md

 Alternatively use `install.sh` to build the project, optionally export the compiled binary and flash a connected ESP32 automatically.
 If `include/secrets.h` is missing it will prompt for your WiFi details just like `setup.sh`.
-Both scripts also allow using a virtual environment:
+Both scripts also allow using a virtual environment and print the failing command when something goes wrong:

 ```bash
 ./install.sh